maierkomor/atrium/README.md

 PROJECT=<projectname> romfs
 ```

 To update via the integrated webserver, just point your browser to the IP of the device on page `/update.html`.
 E.g. `http://192.168.1.89/update.html`.
+Before starting the update, it is recommended to disable and stop MQTT.
 Always update the romfs/data partition first, and then the application, because a successful application update will trigger the reboot which will require an updated romfs partition.

 To update via telnet you need to perform the following steps:
 1. upload all necessary files for download to a webserver.